CoreyCole/datastar/LLM_context/alpine.ai.md

 ### Building a Dropdown Menu Component

-Let's implement a dropdown menu to demonstrate how DataStar handles common UI patterns that typically require a combination of state management and event handling.
+Let's implement a dropdown menu to demonstrate how Datastar handles common UI patterns that typically require a combination of state management and event handling.

 #### Basic Dropdown Implementation